clearblueskymind/Keto-Friendly-/Practices/2025-07-16-Awakening-Wave-Pranayama.md

 ---

-💗 Metta for the Inner World
+💗 Metta for the Inner and Outer World

 🧬 Loving-Kindness for the Body’s Many Lives